How Does a Home Warranty Work? Claims Process & What to Expect

 Waiting Periods and Coverage Start

 After purchasing a home warranty, there's typically a 30-day waiting period before you can file claims.
-This standard waiting period applies across most providers and exists to prevent claims on pre-existing issues.
-Understanding these timelines helps you plan appropriately when protecting your home.
+This standard waiting period applies across nearly every direct-to-consumer warranty company and exists to prevent claims on pre-existing issues.
+A small number of providers advertise slightly shorter waits, such as 25 days, but 30 days remains the norm.

 When Coverage Begins Immediately